A Way Abroad Logo

 You’ll notice that it is not required to have a TEFL certification to be hired but it could make you a more stand-out applicant.

-The Czech Republic, located in the heart of Europe, is a great place to teach abroad but it’s even better for Canadians.
+The Czech Republic, located in the heart of Europe, is a great place for anyone to teach abroad but it’s even better for Canadians.
 Why, you ask?

-Because Canada and the Czech Republic has a special agreement, called the Youth Mobility Visa.
+Because Canada and the Czech Republic have a special agreement called the Youth Mobility Visa.
 This visa allows you to work and travel freely within the CR for one year.
 You can have multiple jobs, change jobs, or have no job, all without having to deal with any additional permits or visas.

 Teaching in the Czech Republic is still an option for other nationalities but you will have to jump through additional hoops than those on the Youth Mobility Visa to get hired.